lemberck/ML-Regression-House_Pricing_Models/README.md

   the polynomial transformation of those same features, and I got a better model, with R-squared of 70%.

-**Results:** The Combination of Ridge Regression and Polynomial transformation applied to the top11 most correlated features resulted in the best model, with a score of 70%.
+**- Results:** The Combination of Ridge Regression and Polynomial transformation applied to the top11 most correlated features resulted in the best model, with a score of 70%.

-**Packages:** Matplotlib, Seaborn, Pandas, Numpy, Scikit-learn
+**- Packages:** Matplotlib, Seaborn, Pandas, Numpy, Scikit-learn

-**Key words:** Pipeline, Linear Regression, Multiple Linear Regression, Polynomial Regression, Ridge Regression, Model Evaluation, Statistical Correlation
+**- Keywords:** Pipeline, Linear Regression, Multiple Linear Regression, Polynomial Regression, Ridge Regression, Model Evaluation, Statistical Correlation